RochakBhardwaj/UnravelBackendChallenge/README.md

 ### Part2 : Memory Management

-**Tests are given in test folder for this problem, you can choose different strategies to look for memory management under different cases.**
+**Tests are given in test folder for this problem, you can choose different strategies to look for memory management under different caching strategies.**

 ### Part3 :

-**The simulation of this problem is provided in the LogProcessingApp Class in the main package, please run it from there**
+**The simulation of this problem is provided in the LogProcessingApp Class in the main package, please run it from there. **

 ### Part4 :